Explicador/e2Payments-php-sdk/README.md

 ### Security

-If you discover any security related issues, please email karson@turbohost.co instead of using the issue tracker.
+If you discover any security related issues, please email developers@explicador.co.mz instead of using the issue tracker.

 ## Credits